mrjhonyvidal/mrjhonyvidal.github.io/about.md

 ## Who am I?

-My name is Jhony Vidal and I was born in São Paulo (Brazil), currently living in Buenos Aires (Argentina), a country that I respect a lot and where my heart lives.
+My name is Jhony Vidal and I was born in São Paulo (Brazil), living **permanently** in Buenos Aires (Argentina) already 7 years, a country that I respect a lot and where my heart lives.

 I'm autodidact, gamer, web developer, passionated about chess, jazz, folk and gypsy songs.